JSEmpire77/VideoSDK-TASK/outcomes.md

 1. Containerize application using docker
 2. Deployment using k8s
 3. Monitoring and Observability Dashboard using grafana+prometheus
-4. short 2-3 min of video of explanation

-_we are not expecting to complete all of the steps mentioned above. if you are able to complete one outcome that is completely fine._

 ## Expected Future Project Structure